 A year later, the direction of the franchise changed with The Purge: Anarchy.
 They took their crazy idea out in the open world and showed you what really happens during the 12 hours of murder and dancing in the streets.
-Add in the ass kicking charisma of Frank Grillo playing The Punisher without the Marvel copyrights and you had one of the biggest surprise hits of the year.
-Two years later you have the follow-up and third movie in this trilogy The Purge: Election Year.
+Add in the ass-kicking charisma of Frank Grillo playing The Punisher without the Marvel copyrights and you had a much-improved idea.
+Two years later, you have the follow-up and third movie in this trilogy The Purge: Election Year.

-Another problem is the dialogue because literally, every character is a Hanna-Barbera cartoon character.
+The dialogue here is terrible as literally, every character is a Hanna-Barbera cartoon.
 The subplot of the movie involves a deli store owner named Joe.
-Joe is basically Danny Glover in every movie he’s made since Lethal Weapon 2, an old black man who is way too old for this shit and speaks in lines straight out of a 70s blaxploitation film.
+Joe is basically Danny Glover in every movie he’s made since Lethal Weapon 2, an old black man who is way too old for this shit and speaks in lines straight out of a 70s blaxploitation films.
 His partner is a Mexican immigrant named Macros whose sole role is to tell you that Mexico is basically the Purge 24/7.
-After the insurance company effectively fucks Joe’s couch the day before the Purge, they attempt to defend their store from a bunch of teenage girls who murder people for 75 cent chocolate while listening to the painful tunes of Miley Cyrus.
+After the insurance company *shakes fist* screws Joe the day before the Purge, they attempt to defend their store from a bunch of teenage girls who murder people for 75 cent chocolate while listening to the painful tunes of Miley Cyrus.

-I’ll give the actors some credit because they know that they will never act in another film again being as bad as they are so at least they are making the most out of their last performance in Hollywood.
+I’ll give the actors some credit because they know that they will never act in another film again so at least they are making the most out of their last performance in Hollywood.
 For a movie where our heroes spend a good chunk of it fleeing the city while a pack of Neo-Nazis, Election Year feels largely tensionless.
-There isn’t really a situation you feel like the main characters can’t plot shield their way out of.
-While the rules say that literally everyone is fair game to be killed during the purge including government officials, nobody important bites the dust outside of the one guy everyone praises as a father figure so you know he’s going to die.
+There isn’t a situation you feel like the main characters can’t plot shield their way out of.
+While the rules say that literally, everyone is fair game to be killed during the purge including government officials, nobody important bites the dust outside of the one guy everyone praises as a father figure so you know he’s going to die.